sky107/Repository-1/Node JS/api-rest-graphql-mongodb/README.md

-In this mini-project I have used graphql along with express-graphql to perform query and mutation along with custom error handling using validator pckg , with the help of ODM library mongoose its easy to manage data and store in mongodb
+In this mini-project I have used graphql along with express-graphql to perform query and mutation along with custom error handling using validator pckg , with the help of ODM library mongoose its easy to manage data and store in mongodb.